gruffins/birch-android/README.md

 Device level configuration is left to the server so you can remotely control it.
 There are a few things you can control on the client side.

 ### Console (Logcat)
 During local development, it is useful to see the logs in the console (Logcat).
 These console logs are not useful in production since you cannot read them remotely.
-The default is `false`.
+The default is `true`.
 ```kotlin
 Birch.console = true
 ```